Making Education Relevant and Interactive through Technology (MERIT)

 MERIT Teacher Incentives*

-10 total college quarter units from Foothill College (5 units from the Summer Institute are paid by the KCI, the other 5 units paid by participant)
+10.5 total college quarter units from Foothill College (6 units from the Summer Institute are paid by the KCI for California residents only; the other 4.5 units are paid by participant.)

-$600 stipend upon completion of all summer institute requirements (for California teachers only)**
+$400 stipend upon completion of all summer institute requirements (for U.S. educators only)

-1 cool technology tool to enhance teacher participants’ project work
+1 cool technology tool or app to enhance teacher participants’ project work

-$600 stipend upon completion of academic year requirements (for California teachers only)**
+$800 stipend upon completion of academic year requirements (for California educators only)